 I am an academic and an investigative journalist.
 When faced with an existential threat or deep question, I research.
 I write.
 I read books.
 PTSD Bookclub is where I’ll share my journey through great books about trauma and its aftermath.

 Starting April 2021, I’ll re-read the twelve books that most helped me cope: provided a crucial new insight, made me feel seen and validated, or simply offered hope and courage.
-I’ll read a book a month, posting weekly short reflections on the book’s most resonant contributions, insights drawn from my own experience, interviews and related research.
+I’ll try to read a book a month, posting weekly short reflections on the book’s most resonant contributions, insights drawn from my own experience, interviews and related research.

 From the blog